trufnetwork/node/truflation/README.md

 ## Compose_truflation_Streams

 `compose_truflation_streams` allows composing of schemas that are valid Truflation streams.
 Any schema that has `get_index(YYYY-MM-DD, YYYY-MM-DD?)` and `get_value(YYYY-MM-DD, YYYY-MM-DD?)` actions is a valid Truflation stream.
 The logic of the stream composition is included inside the extension.
-It's important to ensure the sum of the weights is equal to 1.

 You may use any of these options as an id of a stream: